adam-bouafia/EatFit-Review---SOSE/README.md

 This documentation contains all the test results, including screenshots and Postman collections, for the various SOAP and REST services in the project.

+You can find more details in the [Documentation folder](https://github.com/adam-bouafia/EatFit_Review-SOSE/tree/main/Documentation).

 ## SOAP Services

 ### Food Detail Aggregator